Old Dog Not Eating and Drooling (Here’s Why)

 Chronic cases also require veterinary evaluation.
 If your old dog frequently refuses meals, drools excessively, or has recurring nausea, underlying conditions like kidney disease, cancer, or oral tumors may be responsible.

 For senior dogs, time is critical.
-Their bodies cannot bounce back as quickly, and waiting too long can mean the difference between treatable illness and irreversible decline.
+Their bodies cannot bounce back as quickly, and waiting too long can mean the difference between a treatable illness and irreversible decline.

 Read more: Old Dog Not Eating (Causes and what to do)